[Eng] CVE-2021-39863 Exploit

 - Write the shellcode in a location with write permissions.
 In this case, we placed it at

-r/w primitive's location + 0x18
+r/w primitive's location + 0x18.

 - Write the shellcode in a location with write permissions.
 In this case, we placed it at